-Join Paul Taggart for an in-depth discussion in this video Photographing Rothchild's giraffes at a preserve, part of Photographing Wildlife at a Preserve.
+Join Paul Taggart for an in-depth discussion in this video Photographing Rothchild's giraffes at a preserve, part of Wildlife Photography: Nature Preserve.

 - Once Cathy had the truck placed just in the right spot inside the Rothschild's pen, she got out of the truck, and almost immediately these giraffes came over, completely surrounded the truck, made this big truck look very tiny, all of the sudden. - Rothschild's giraffe numbers are so very scary low, there are less than 700 Rothschild's on this entire planet. - That's what these guys are? - That's what these guys are.
 Rothschild's giraffes, yeah.
 So absolutely critically endangered.
 The most critically endangered of the giraffe species remaining.